22 Low Light Small Houseplants that Don't Need Sunlight

 Arrowhead Vine also called Goosefoot Vine, Arrowhead Plant, African Evergreen, Arrowhead Philodendron, American Evergreen or Nephthytis are compact, fast-growing plants with arrow-shaped leaves which dramatically change in shape as the plant ages.

-There are many Syngonium plants varieties with the main difference being in the position and extent of the cream or white markings.
+There are many Syngonium varieties with the main difference being in the position and extent of the cream or white markings.
 Some leaves are almost entirely white, pink, red or yellow.

 7. Asparagus Fern (Asparagus plumosus)